vidbina/vidbina.github.io/_posts/2018-10-31-nixos-zsh-prompt-option-order.markdown

 description: |
   A note to self on the order in which NixOS prompt options are handled.
 date:  2018-10-31 15:05:55 +0000
-type: nixos # for icon
+type: tools # for icon
 category: nixos # for url
 tags:
  - nixos